What Temperature Is It in Riverdale?

 Back outside, it’s cold enough for Jughead to zip up his leather jacket during his motorcycle ride.
 (Let’s say a brisk 50 degrees.)

-At school, it’s cold enough both Veronica and Archie have made the rare decision to hide their arms with sleeves.
+At school, it’s cold enough that both Veronica and Archie have made the rare decision to hide their arms with sleeves.
 (60 degrees sounds about right.)

 But inside Betty’s house, it’s warm enough that she considers wearing this sleeveless top.
 (Betty’s house is probably well-heated.
 75 degrees.)

-And inside The Pembroke, it’s cold enough for sleeves, but warm enough for a pencil skirt.
+And inside the Pembroke, it’s cold enough for sleeves, but warm enough for a pencil skirt.
 (65 degrees?)

 At the Whyte Wyrm bar, it’s warm enough for Betty to commit to sleeveless denim.
 But cold enough for Alice to insist on keeping her coat on?
 (Breaking laws of physics, both 60 degrees and 75 degrees at once.)